stytchauth/stytch-nextjs-integration/README.md

 # Replace your keys in new .env.local file
 ```

-Next, add your magic link URLs to the dashboard.
+Next, add `http://localhost:3000/api/authenticate_magic_link` as a login and signup magic link URL to the dashboard.
 Stytch, for security purposes, verifies your magic link URLs before they are sent.
 You can set these magic link URLs for your project in the [Magic link URLs tab](https://stytch.com/dashboard/magic-link-urls).

 ### Running the example app